 - The vast majority of teachers at the high school use Google Classroom and this will be the platform used for teaching and learning until school is back in session.
 The various departments are already identifying what upcoming assignments are essential, which can be modified for remote learning and which can be easily eliminated without changing student outcomes.

 (Updated 3.15.20) Will the district be canceling events, field trips, games or large group meetings?
 As long as school is not in session, all activities, games and events will be canceled.
-Once we know when school will resume, information about the status of upcoming events will be shared.

 (Added 3.10.20) Do administrators and teachers pursue leads, rumors, overheard comments about people potentially being infected with COVID-19?
 Yes.
 We pursue all of these, including those on social media, that we see or hear ourselves or are reported to us by others.
 To this point, the vast majority of these are groundless, but we do not take any chances.
 Calls are made home to parents as soon as one of these incidences is reported.